 Happy last Friday of July!

 Like seriously?
 WOW.
 I could have sworn Fourth of July was just the other day, but another summer month has come and gone.
 You know summer is almost over, when you spot school supplies already being displayed at the stores.
-Luckily, I am still home on my maternity leave and enjoying every minute of it with my sweet Elena.

 I was delighted to participate in Sarah’s Blogger’s Choice Swap this month since the last time I participated was back in September which was around the time I had found out that I was pregnant.
 My food choices were slim pickings back then, and food blogging had come to withering halt.
 I was happy when I got assigned Katie’s blog, So Tasty, So Yummy because there have been a number of recipes that I have bookmarked from her blog, and this swap was finally the kick in my butt to make something from that bucket list.
 Coincidentally, Katie and I have recently connected playing Scramble with Friends (AHEM – she’s majorly kicking my butt!) so it was like kismet that I got her blog.

-I had bookmarked this recipe ages ago for General Tso's Chicken when it was all the rage last year or so.
-It's a popular Chinese takeout dish that everyone loves, and Eric and I love our good share of Chinese food so we knew it was worth a taste.
+I had bookmarked this recipe ages ago for General Tso’s Chicken when it was all the rage last year or so.
+It’s a popular Chinese takeout dish that everyone loves, and Lorenzo and I love our good share of Chinese food so we knew it was worth a taste.
 Thankfully, this dish came together in less than thirty minutes or so because I was dealing with a very hungry baby.
 You simply coat the chicken pieces in an egg mixture and quickly stir-fry the chicken until cooked and slightly crispy.
 Then you add the sauce to glaze it and top it off with the green onions.
 Dinner in a flash is always a winner to me!

 Nothing like Chinese fakeout at home.